FuelLabs/sway-applications/chess-game/README.md

 ## Overview

-This is an on-chain implementation of the classic game of chess.
+This is an on-chain implementation of the classic game of chess for two players.
-While a chess engine could possibly be added in the future, the game is currently meant for two players.
-However, there's nothing stopping one or both of the "players" from being a multisig contract, an off-chain chess engine, or even a fully on-chain chess engine in a contract.

 The game can be played either fully on-chain, one move at a time, or "optimistically" via a fraud-provable [state-channel](https://www.jeffcoleman.ca/state-channels/) mechanism.